Starbound: Gameplay

 Exploration and settlement gameplay in Starbound.
 Players can navigate, explore and mine procedurally-generated terrain (left) to gather resources and create settlements, including constructing houses and leasing rooms to NPC tenants and villagers (right).

 Many gameplay elements and features, such as items, enemies, and planets, use procedural generation in order to provide a variety of content.
 The game features story-based missions, quests, free world exploration, enemies to fight, and the ability to interact with and terraform the environment.
 Player class is defined by items that the player is wearing.

 The player also has the ability to farm and sell crops, build buildings, and charge rent to tenant NPCs who can live in those buildings.

 In update 1.0, a story was added to the game.
 The story uses a formula that consists of sandbox exploration to scan a set of items, such as human items, then going through a story dungeon to fight a boss.

 In update 1.3 [UNSTABLE], mechs were added to the game.
 Mechs are modular and allow the player to equip various weapons and tools such as guns, shields, and drills.
 You can also equip various bodies to the mechs, which set how much energy and health your mechs have.
 One of the main uses for mechs is the exploration of outer space areas, such as asteroid fields and space ships.

+In update 1.4, which is the final content update for the game as of 2019, the features from the then-unstable 1.3 were added to the game proper with the addition of a bounty hunter questline that provide closure to the story as a whole.